Local government in California: History

 The former San Jose City Hall in 1854; San Jose's is California's oldest civilian settlement, founded in 1777.

 On January 4, 1850, the California constitutional committee recommended the formation of 18 counties.
-They were Benicia, Butte, Fremont, Los Angeles, Mariposa, Monterey, Mount Diablo, Oro, Redding, Sacramento, San Diego, San Francisco, San Joaquin, San Jose, San Luis Obispo, Santa Barbara, Sonoma, and Sutter.
+They were Benicia, Butte, Fremont, Los Angeles, Mariposa, Monterey, Mount Diablo, Oro, Redding, Sacramento, San Diego, San Francisco, San Joaquin, San Luis Obispo, Santa Barbara, Santa Clara, Sonoma, and Sutter.
 On April 22, the counties of Branciforte, Calaveras, Coloma, Colusi, Marin, Mendocino, Napa, Trinity, and Yuba were added.
 Benicia was renamed Solano, Coloma to El Dorado, Fremont to Yolo, Mt.
-Diablo to Contra Costa, San Jose to Santa Clara, Oro to Tuolumne, and Redding to Shasta.
+Diablo to Contra Costa, Oro to Tuolumne, and Redding to Shasta.
 One of the first state legislative acts regarding counties was to rename Branciforte County to Santa Cruz, Colusi to Colusa, and Yola to Yolo.
 The last county in California to be established is Imperial County on August 7, 1907.

 Since 1911, counties in California have been allowed limited home rule, with the Government of Los Angeles County the first in the nation to be granted home rule by charter in 1912.
 The county governments were originally molded around property recording and assessment, law enforcement, judicial administration, and tax collection, but more recently other functions have been added by the state such as public welfare, public health, water conservation, and flood protection.
 In 1933, county supervisors gained authority to fix salaries for all county officers other than themselves.